Joseph Francis Shea: Post-NASA career

 In 1968, Shea took a position at Raytheon in Lexington, Massachusetts.
-He would remain with the company until his retirement in 1990, serving as Senior Vice President for Engineering from 1981 through 1990.
+He would remain with the company until his retirement in 1990, serving as senior vice president for Engineering from 1981 through 1990.
 After leaving Raytheon, Shea became an adjunct professor of aeronautics and astronautics at MIT.

 In February 1993, NASA administrator Daniel Goldin appointed Shea to the chairmanship of a technical review board convened to oversee the redesign of the troubled International Space Station.
 However, Shea was hospitalized shortly after his appointment.
 By April he was well enough to attend a meeting where the design team formally presented the preliminary results of its studies, but his behavior at the meeting again called his capacities into question.
-As The Washington Post reported:
+The Washington Post reported:

 Shea made a rambling, sometimes barely audible two-hour presentation that left many of those present speculating about his ability to do the job.
 A longtime friend said, "That's not the real Joe Shea.
 He is normally incisive and well-organized."

 On the day following the meeting, Shea offered his resignation, becoming instead a special advisor to Goldin.
-NASA reported that he had resigned due to health reasons.
-However, The Scientist offered a different interpretation, quoting sources who speculated that the bluntness of his speech, including criticisms of Goldin, may have been controversial in NASA circles.
+NASA reported he had resigned for health reasons.
+However, The Scientist offered a different interpretation, quoting sources who speculated the bluntness of his speech, including criticisms of Goldin, may have been controversial in NASA circles.
 Shea died on February 14, 1999, at his home in Weston, Massachusetts.
 He was survived by his wife Carol, six daughters, and one son.